wintechis/blast/docs/syntax.md

 Boolean_Literal          ::= "true" | "false"
 ```

 The following symbols are used only in the definition of terminal symbols; they are not terminal symbols in the grammar of [1.
-Extended Backus-Naur Form](#1-extended-backus-naur-form).
+EBNF](#1-ebnf).
 ```ebnf
 Digits                   ::= [0-9]+
 Char                     ::= #x9 | #xA | #xD | [#x20-#xD7FF] | [#xE000-#xFFFD] | [#x10000-#x10FFFF]	/* any Unicode character, excluding the surrogate blocks, FFFE, and FFFF. */
 ```

-# Example program EBNF
+## 4. Example program EBNF
 This section provides a syntax description of [gamble](../samples/gamble.xml), one of BLAST's sample programs.

 Here's what the program's blocks look like:

 ![gamble screenshot](images/gamble.png)

 Its corresponding JavaScript can be generated using the rules of the grammar of [1.
-Extended Backus-Naur Form](#1-extended-backus-naur-form):
+EBNF](#1-ebnf):
 ```JavaScript
 while (!(mathRandomInt(1, 100) > 90)) {
     displayText('you loser!');